Vietnam

 Recommendations for Action

-• Vietnam should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority.
+- Vietnam should accede to the Anti-Personnel Mine Ban Convention (APMBC) as soon as possible.